pyrometheous/Prepper-Pi/docs/enclosures.md

 ---

-## Option A — Sealed + External Heatsink (Recommended)
+## Option A — Sealed + External Heatsink

 What: Keep the box fully sealed.
 Move heat to the outside via a thermal bridge (internal aluminum plate and thermal pad/epoxy) bolted to an external finned heatsink.

-Why: Highest ingress protection; no dust filters to service; excellent reliability in hot/cold/humid zones.
+Why: High ingress protection; no dust filters to service; suitable for hot/cold/humid zones.

 Core BOM
 - Enclosure: Polycarbonate NEMA 4X / IP66 (≈ 300×200×150 mm; light color).